- Crews will continue periodic irrigation, planting, and invasive plant removal through summer 2024.

 San Elijo Lagoon

 This is one of the largest wetland restorations in California.
-With restoration nearly complete, we are monitoring now and through the next 50 years — ensuring that what we designed is working as sea levels rise and our climate changes.
+With restoration complete, we are monitoring now and through the next 50 years — ensuring that what we designed is working as sea levels rise and our climate changes.

 Keeping lagoon lands and waters healthy means increasing tidal circulation – a natural process that modern infrastructure had nearly halted.
 But wider bridge spans, and enhanced tidal channels, are now delivering tidal flow farther and deeper into San Elijo Lagoon.